 Yield: medium, regular yields if pollenizer is nearby.
 The Che begin to bear at an early age.
 The tree tends to drop ripening fruit when very young but gets better at retention with age.

-Frost hardiness: frost-resistant throughout Central Europe
+Frost resistance: frost-resistant throughout Central Europe